kenquejadas/kenquejadas/README.md

-### University of Minnesota Undergraduate Student & IT Worker
+University of Minnesota Undergraduate Student
-### Bachelor of Science in Management Information Systems
+Bachelor of Science in Management Information Systems

-### Intermediate proficiency with Python, JavaScript, and SQL
+Intermediate proficiency with Python, JavaScript, and SQL
 * Python and SQL learned through university coursework
 * JavaScript learned on the job for a [work project](https://github.com/kenquejadas/Automated-Google-Drive-Outline-Document)